Bismuth-Forge/bismuth/README.md

 1. Switching between Screens
-    - `Separate Screen Focus` option is required to enable `Switch to Next/Previous Screen` shortcuts, which allow switching b/w screens only with keys.
+    - `Separate Screen Focus` option is required to enable `Switch to Next/Previous Screen` shortcuts, which allow switching b/w screens only with keyboard.
     - The option can be found under `Window Management` > `Window Behavior` > `Multiscreen Behaviour`.
-Note that this option appears only when more than one monitor is present.
+Note that this option appears only when multiple monitors are present.
     - `Active Screen follows Mouse` is **NOT** recommended.
-2. Switching with Shortcuts
+2. Switching screen with Shortcuts
     - In `Global Shortcut`, you can find `Switch to Next Screen` and `Switch to Previous Screen`.
 They have no default key bindings.
     - It's recommended to bind them to `Meta + ,` and `Meta + .`.
     - Switching b/w screens also sets the active window to the last active window on the current screen.
+3. Moving Window b/w Screens
+    - KWin provides `Window to Next/Previous Screen` feature
+    - Recommended bindings are `Meta + <` and `Meta + >`

 Useful Development Resources